Overview of the DFP CREATE Application and Completion Process

-The DFP will competitively award five Graduate Entrance Grants (GEG) of $5,000 will be awarded each year to early DFP CREATE applicants.
+A number of competitive Graduate Entrance Grants (GEG) of $5,000 will be awarded each year to early DFP CREATE applicants.
 Recipients will receive the grant upon arriving at UBC in September 2020, with the expectation that they will complete the DFP CREATE Program within one or two years.

 - Familiarize yourself with the DFP CREATE program requirements.
 These include a commitment to take DFP Project (CPSC 554K) in either the first or second year of your UBC graduate program.